jvnte/covid-19-prediction-api/README.md

 You can manipulate the JSON request body as you desire.
 Clicking on *Execute* does the following:

 - Make an API call to [STATWORX COVID-19 API](https://github.com/STATWORX/covid-19-api) to fetch the latest data
-- Check whether the desired model has already been trained and eventually trains it
+- Check whether the desired model has already been trained at *pred_start* and trains it if is has not been trained
 - Makes prediction in your desired prediction horizon

 The default JSON request body: